Scarzard/StormHowlers/README.md

 **Mission:** Guide the teams members throught the development process.

-**Objective:** Asure to achive goals in time.
+**Objective:** Ensure that goals are achieved in time.

-**Roll:** Manage objectives, ideas and features in relation with time.
-Make Decitions.
+**Role:** Manage objectives, ideas and features in relation with time.
+Make hard decisions.
 Guide the team to deliver the final product.

 Main idea of the game, later developed and improved with all members.
 Create a PvP experience making a tribute to C&C games.